 MIT/WHOI Joint Program:

 I am co-advising pre-generals student Alice Alpert.
 Alice is exploring a variety of geochemical tools to extract information on past changes in the tropical Pacific.

 I have had the privilege and pleasure to advise or co-advise these Joint Program Students:

 Gibbons, Fern: The Decadal, Centennial and Millenial Variability of the Indo-Pacific Warm Pool (Delia Oppo, Advisor) Ph.
 D. 2012 (Knauss Post-doctoral Fellowship, next National Conservancy, now Congressional Staffer, Senate Commerce, Science and Transportation Committee)

 Saenger, Casey: Low-latitude western North Atlantic variability during hte last millennium: Insights from coral records, sediment based records, and climate simulations (Anne Cohen, Delia Oppo, Advisors).
 Ph.
-D. 2009 (Post-doc at Yale U. Now at U. Alaska, soon U Washington).
+D. 2009 (Post-doc at Yale U. Now at U Washington).